DataBranner/AlgorithmPlay/python_substrings_glob/README.md

 ### Testing

-There is a test suite in directory `test`.
+There is a Pytest suite in directory `test`.

 [end]